hugsy/gef/docs/api.md

 not be easily hackable for new features.
 This documentation also aims to prove them wrong.

-A dedicated repository was born out to host external scripts: https://github.com/hugsy/gef-scripts.
+A [dedicated repository](https://github.com/hugsy/gef-scripts) was born to host external scripts.
 This repo is open to all for contributions, no restrictions and the most valuable ones will be integrated into `gef.py`.

 ## Quick start ##